MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-30 iPad coding wishlist 2025/index.md

 ## See you in 2026!

-If I can check off even just the first half dozen points on this list this year, I'll be happily iPad-free for all my personal projects, not just IAP-free ones!
+If I can check off even just the first half dozen points on this list this year, I'll be happily iPad-only for all my personal projects, not just IAP-free ones!